HL7/fhir-specialty-rx/input/pages/human-interaction.md

 For example, the information requester may need to:

-- ask if there’s a follow-up patient visit scheduled
 - ask whether the prescriber intends to order a lab test that must be performed prior to the patient starting the medication
 - ask the prescriber to provide a copy of a consent form that the patient completed by hand.